Remembering Dr. Griffin

 Picture related to the title of the story

-Then there was Thomas Waweru who was a classmate and a great friend of my eldest brother Joe Kagigite.
-Thomas Waweru used to keep keys for our classrooms at Naru-Moru Primary School back in 1995 and he was charged with the duty of opening them early every morning.
+Then there was Thomas Waweru who was a classmate of my eldest brother Joe Kagigite.
+In 1995, Waweru was charged with the responsibility of opening our classrooms.
+He therefore had to report to school early.

-As for the sloping paths on which we trod on our way to school, they too were landmarks in our lives.
-The paths meandered through small valleys and dainty hills which must have helped to keep us as fit as fiddles.
-I guess it is on those paths that I developed a love of walking which came in handy last year when I tried to lose weight safely and naturally.
-I did lose weight.
+Yes, even the sloping paths we trod on were landmarks in our lives.
+And that's where I developed a love of walking which came in handy last year when I wanted to lose weight.

-Later on in this decade when I reconnected with Timothy Ndiki, he reminded me of that ditty as we reminisced on those halcyon days of our childhood years.
-We truly did have a blessed childhood.
-Adieu!
+Several years ago when I touched base with Ndiki, he reminded me of that ditty as we reminisced about those halcyon days of our childhood years.
+We didn't have such a bad childhood after all.

 ---------------------------------------------------------------------